-5.3 Appropriate Dress
+5.3.
+Appropriate Dress

-5.3.1 The use of camouflage or other similar types of military or police garments is discouraged.
-The exception is competitors who are law enforcement or military personnel.
-The Match Director will be the final authority in respect of what garments must not be worn by competitors are allowed to wear.
+5.3.1.
+The use of camouflage or other similar types of military or police garments is discouraged.
+The exception are competitors who are law enforcement or military personnel.
+The Match Director will be the final authority in respect of what garments must not be worn by competitors.

-5.4 Eye and Ear Protection
+5.4.
+Eye and Ear Protection